-My recipe is different than what my friend at the farm made.
+My recipe below is different than what my friend at the farm made.
 Hers was more traditional with mayonnaise and sour cream.
 I omitted those ingredients; but regardless, this pie was still scrumptious!

 A little sidenote: make sure to take the time to press out the water in your tomatoes.
 I didn’t do that and the pie was a little soggy.
 You don’t have to press the tomatoes dry, just so they don’t make a “puddle pie.” ;-)

-How do you like to make tomato pie?
+How do you make tomato pie?

 - 1 pie crust homemade or storebought